Angela

 and from high-purity commercial lead iodide.
 In a variety of

-tests, the films displayed the same nanocrystalline structure and
+tests, the films displayed the same nanocrystalline structure

-identical light-absorption capability.
-Indeed, the films’ ability
+and identical light-absorption capability.
+Indeed, the films’

-to absorb light at different wavelengths was the same.
+ability to absorb light at different wavelengths was the same.

 They then tested solar cells they had fabricated from the two

-types of perovskite and found that their photovoltaic performance
+types of perovskite and found that their photovoltaic

-widely, the figure presents not only the highest PCE achieved but
+devices can vary widely, the figure presents not only the

-also the average over the entire batch of devices.
-The performance
+highest PCE achieved but also the average over the entire batch

-of the two types of solar cells is almost identical.
-“So device
+of devices.
+The performance of the two types of solar cells is

-quality doesn’t suffer from the use of materials recovered from
+almost identical.
+“So device quality doesn’t suffer from the use

-spent car batteries,” says Belcher.
+of materials recovered from spent car batteries,” says Belcher.

-Power conversion efficiency of fabricated solar cells
+conversion efficiency of fabricated solar cells

 This figure shows power conversion efficiency — the fraction of